 - victims of mental health problems and/or other vulnerabilities

 - refuse and rubbish

-The government has introduced new legislation, set to come into force on the 20 October 2014, to tackle anti-social behaviour and the council uses all these powers to deal with reported cases and the misery it can bring to our residents.
+The government has introduced new legislation, that came into force on the 20 October 2014, to tackle anti-social behaviour.
+The council uses these powers as appropriate to deal with reported cases and the misery it can bring to our residents.

 Haringey's vision is to create a safer Haringey, where residents, visitors and workers will have an improved quality of life without the fear of being subject to anti-social behaviour.

 To reach this level, we are working in partnership with all departments of the council and our external partner agencies such as the police.
 This is to better co-ordinate and support victims of anti-social behaviour, as well as prosecuting perpetrators in all cases where we have enough evidence to do so.

 - If you'd like to report anti-social behaviour see the Reporting Anti Social Behaviour section below.

 Some residents may feel uneasy in reporting incidents of anti social behaviour to the council.
 They often fear that things may get worse if the perpetrator finds out that they have made a report.